Omar Govea: Loans to Mouscron and Royal Antwerp

 On 6 July 2017, Govea joined Belgian club Royal Excel Mouscron on a one-year loan with an option of purchase.
 He made his Belgian First Division A debut on 13 July in a 1–0 win over KV Oostende.

 On 16 August 2018, Govea joined Royal Antwerp FC on a one-year loan with an option of purchase, where he will wear the number 23.

 Zulte Waregem

 On 9 July 2019, Belgian club Zulte Waregem announced Govea as a new signing.
 He signed a three-year contract with an option of another year.
 He made his debut on 27 July in a 2–0 loss against Mechelen.
 On 14 December, he scored his first two goals in a 5–1 home win against Sint-Truiden.

-In January 2020, he was named as the club's Player of the month for December due to his performances.
+In January 2020, Govea was named as the club's Player of the month for December due to his performances.